Laidout/laxkit/README.md

 There is copius documentation of the source accessible through doxygen by running 'make docs'.

-Another currently partially implemented goal of the Laxkit is to provide an interface kit supporting multi-pointer, multi-keyboard, and multi-touch surfaces.
+Another partially implemented goal of the Laxkit is to provide an interface kit supporting multi-pointer, multi-keyboard, and multi-touch surfaces.